-- 1.1 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult help to protect children. - 1.2 Queen Katharine Academy will therefore: - 1.2.1 Establish and maintain an environment where children feel safe, including in a digital context, and are encouraged to talk and are listened to. - 1.2.2 Ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty and their concerns will be taken seriously and acted upon as appropriate. - 1.2.3 Incorporate into the curriculum, activities and opportunities which equip children with the skills they need to stay safer from abuse in all contexts, including: - How to: determine whether other children, adults or sources of information are trustworthy: judge when a family, friend, intimate or other relationship is unsafe (and to recognise this in others' relationships); and, how to seek help or advice, including reporting concerns about others, if needed - The characteristics of positive and healthy friendships - · That some types of behaviour within relationships are criminal, including violent behaviour and coercive control - · What constitutes sexual harassment and sexual violence and why these are always unacceptable - About online risks, including that any material someone provides has the potential to be shared online and the difficulty of removed potentially compromising material placed online - What to do and where to get support to report material or manage issues online - The impact of viewing harmful content - That specifically explicit material e.g. pornography presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners. - That sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including jail - The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, control, harassment, rape, domestic abuse, forced marriage, honour-based abuse and FGM and how they can affect current and future relationships. - How people can actively communicate and recognise consent from others, including sexual consent and how and when that can be withdrawn (in all contexts including online). - 1.2.5 We use Safer Corridors Toolkit developed by the Cambridgeshire PHSE Service which supports schools and colleges in preventing and reducing sexual violence and harassment and responding to incidents.
+- 2.1 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult help to protect children. - 2.2 The Academy will therefore: - 2.3 Establish and maintain an environment where children feel safe, including in a digital context, and are encouraged to talk and are listened to. - 2.4 Ensure children know that there are adults in the Academy whom they can approach if they are worried or in difficulty and their concerns will be taken seriously and acted upon as appropriate. - 2.5 Tailor our curriculum to be age and stage of development appropriate so that it meets the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities. - 2.6 Incorporate into the curriculum, activities and opportunities that enable children to develop their understanding of stereotyping, prejudice and equality. - 2.7 Ensure that all Academy staff challenge instances of prejudice related behaviour, including but not limited to, instances of sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
+Any prejudice related incidents will be responded to in accordance with our 'Responding to Prejudice-Related Incidents Policy'. - 2.8 Incorporate into the curriculum, activities and opportunities which equip children with the skills they need to stay safer from abuse in all contexts, including: - How to: determine whether other children, adults or sources of information are trustworthy: judge when a family, friend, intimate or other relationship is unsafe (and to recognise this in others' relationships); and, how to seek help or advice, including reporting concerns about others, if needed - The characteristics of positive and healthy friendships - That some types of behaviour within relationships are criminal, including violent behaviour and coercive control - What constitutes sexual harassment and sexual violence and why these are always unacceptable - About online risks, including that any material someone provides has the potential to be shared online and the difficulty of removed potentially compromising material placed online - What to do and where to get support to report material or manage issues online - The impact of viewing harmful content - That specifically explicit material e.g. pornography presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners. - That sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including jail

+- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, control, harassment, rape, domestic abuse, forced marriage, honour-based abuse and FGM and how they can affect current and future relationships. - How people can actively communicate and recognise consent from others, including sexual consent and how and when that can be withdrawn (in all contexts including online).